sosdos/waifu-finder-V1/README.md

 two versions:

-1. will open the image in your browser, and nothing else
+1. will open the image in your browser
 2. will both download the image to a folder named "homework" (in your downloads folder) AND open it in your broswer

 TAGS: waifu, maid, marin-kitagawa, mori-calliope, raiden-shogun, oppai, selfies, uniform